dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 ## Step 1: Write a resource to connect to an API

 This example fetches the sunrise time for a given location from a REST API.

 Begin by defining a Dagster resource with a method to return the sunrise time for a location.
-In the first version of this resource, the location will be hardcoded to San Francisco International Airport.
+In the first version of this resource, the location will be hard-coded to San Francisco International Airport.

 <CodeExample filePath="guides/external-systems/apis/minimal_resource.py" language="python" title="Resource to connect to the Sunrise API" />